 Water: Regular watering during the summer and barely to none during the winter.

 Mammillaria mystax is a neat small cactus with very pronounced tubercles.
-In the wild, it produces very long entangled spines on its crown.
+In the wild, it produces very long entangled spines on its crown up to 2 1/2″ long.
 This species also divides dichotomically which means the stem divides to become two.
 It will produce a ring of rose flowers with brown mid-veins, up to 3 rows, February through April.
 The top areoles are wool covered but seem to disappear with age.

 I will continue adding more photos and information as time goes by.
 Be sure to click on the link to Llifle below for further reading.